Read more about our research in econometrics.

 - Ekaterina Kazak - applied econometrics, financial econometrics, causal inference.

-- Chris Orme - theoretical econometrics, statistical inference, nonparametric analysis and misspecification testing; Head of School of Social Sciences.
+- Chris Orme - theoretical econometrics, statistical inference, nonparametric analysis and misspecification testing.

 - Arthur Sinko - econometrics and financial econometrics, methods for high-frequency data.

-Regular presentations by researchers from other institutions take place in our weekly seminar series.
+Regular presentations by researchers from other institutions take place in our seminar series.